VeloSteve/CBASS-Arduino-Sketch/README.md

 If you want to use this code you will need a CBASS-R "shield", an Arduino MEGA, and [Adafruit's Bluefruit LE SPI friend](https://www.adafruit.com/product/2633) and you will need to build these into a full system.
 Pop "CBASS coral research" into your favorite search engine to see what's going on.
 If you are serious, get in touch.

 NOTE: this sketch depends on a number of specific libraries, some of which are out of date.
+Newer versions may work, but have not been tested.
 An issue will be filed to consider updating.
 Currently you will need to install

 | Name | Version used | URL from properties |
 | ---|---|---|